tarrie/journal/README.md

 - Finished data model
 - Created classes for privacy and link sharing of events basically works like event privacy on FB, and link sharing settings via Google Docs
 - Created table its called "tarrie.io".
 The schema is super flexible so the main part is figuring out the JAVA SDK for DynamoDb
 - The API actually doesn't need to be implemented just the underlying functions.
-The main part of the underlying functions is to implement the [`Data Model`](https://docs.google.com/spreadsheets/d/1Z7QqBW91Jye4lVplfZYxUCWf3E1UgJoHvRGOWgsBwdU/edit?usp=sharing)
+The main part of the underlying functions is to implement the [`Data Model`](https://docs.google.com/spreadsheets/d/1Z7QqBW91Jye4lVplfZYxUCWf3E1UgJoHvRGOWgsBwdU/edit?usp=sharing) via Code since there isn't a schema like SQl.
+So function names, documentation, and the schema that the function enforce needs to be well-defined and organized since this is basically the schema.
     - `dynamoDB_initial` <- the current branch
 - Btw implemnting a chat room for a event is pretty trivial.
 Adding additional attributes to event like tickets is trivial -- wont implement

+pretty excited to get back to coding organizaing the datamodel, and the API model via the interfaces was exhausting.
+Note API is just basic functionality.